rklasen/rklasen.github.io/content/blog/Homemade-ESP-01-Dimmer/index.md

 linkToMarkdown: true
 ---

-Why buy something that works when you can build it yourself fot twice the price?
+Why buy something that works when you can build it yourself for twice the price?

 ## First manual attempt